insight-platform/Savant/docs/source/getting_started/1_vscode.rst

 #.
 Launch the module by opening the ``run.py`` script and choosing **Terminal > Run Active File** or by clicking the ``Run and Debug`` icon in the Activity Bar.
 At the end you will see pipeline's output with metadata:

     .. image:: ../_static/img/dev-env/16-run-python-file.png

+That's it, the environment is set up.
+Now you are ready to develop your own pipeline.
+See the next section to find out how.